okx-subgraph/xlayer-subgraph-example/README.md

 | Way of contacting you (please provide Telegram/Discord contact information.) | @x1testproject                              |
 | Expected subgraph name                                       | x1testproject-statistics-v1                 |

 Here's an example to help you get started with the X1 Graph.
-For more development details, please refer to [X1 Subgraph Development and Deployment](https://github.com/okx-subgraph/x1-subgraph-example/blob/main/docs/X1%20Subgraph%20develops%20and%20deploy.md).
+For more development details, please refer to https://github.com/okx-subgraph/x1-subgraph-example/tree/main/docs.

 We will notify you once the subgraph is successfully deployed, and you can check your subgraph data at the following links:
 > Query URL: https://www.okx.com/api/v1/x1-testnet/index/subgraphs/name/<Subgraph_name>